Virtual Riemann-Roch Theorems for Almost Perfect Obstruction Theories: Cosection Localization

 \begin{thm} When the restriction $f' = f|_{X(\sigma)} \colon X(\sigma) \to Y$ is proper, we have for any $V \in K^0(X(\sigma))$

 \end{thm}

 Suppose now that the group $G$ is general.
-Our treatment of the equivariant Riemann-Roch theorem in Subsection~\ref{subsection 5.2} reduces the statement to the non-equivariant case.
+Our treatment of the equivariant Riemann--Roch theorem in Subsection~\ref{subsection 5.2} reduces the statement to the non-equivariant case.
 The following proposition allows us to follow the steps of Subsection~\ref{subsection 5.2} verbatim in the presence of a cosection.

 \begin{prop} Let $(V,U)$ be an $l$-dimensional good pair for the integer $n-i$ and $\phi_U$ be the induced almost perfect obstruction theory for the morphism $f_U \colon X \times^G U \to Y\times^G U$ (cf. Proposition~\ref{prop 4.11}).
 Then, a $G$-invariant cosection $\sigma$ for $\phi$ induces a canonically defined cosection $\sigma_U = s_U (\sigma)$ for $\phi_U$ with vanishing locus $(X \times^G U) (\sigma_U) = X(\sigma) \times^G U$. \end{prop}